Invariants and K-spectrums of local theta lifts: Introduction

-An orbit datum $(\cO, x, [\chi_x])$ is called an {\it admissible orbit datum} if $\chi_x$ is an admissible representation of $K_x$.
-An orbit $\cO\in \frakN_{K_\bC}(\fpp^*)$ is called {\it admissible} if it is part of an admissible data.
-A representation $\chi_x$ of $K_x$ satisfying \eqref{eq5} is uniquely determined by its character $[\chi_x]$. \end{definition}
+An orbit datum $(\cO, x, [\chi_x])$ is called an {\it admissible orbit datum} if $\chi_x$ is admissible.
+An orbit $\cO\in \frakN_{K_\bC}(\fpp^*)$ is called {\it admissible} if it is part of an admissible datum.
+A representation $\chi_x$ of $\wtK_x$ satisfying \eqref{eq5} is uniquely determined by its character $[\chi_x]$. \end{definition}

 A $(\fgg, \wtK)$-module $\rho$ is said to have $\wtK$-spectrum determined by an admissible orbit datum $(\cO, x,[\chi_x])$ if